yarinlaniado/helloworldapp-jenkins-eks/ProjectExplanation.md

 2. **EKS Cluster Creation**: The EKS cluster was created using Terraform, with two node groups and EBS-CSI for cloud persistence storage, including EFS CSI drivers.

-3. **Network Load Balancer (NLB)**: An NLB was created using a Nginx controller YAML file, providing an external entry point to the cluster.
+3. **Network Load Balancer (NLB)**: An NLB was created using a Nginx controller YAML file, providing an external entry point to Jenknis and later on, to the application.

 4. **Ingress Configuration**: To expose the applications, two ingresses were created, one for the web app and one for Jenkins, for local testing I took the ip of the nlb dns and wrote it inside /etc/hosts